 What is a Concussion?

-The Concussion Management Resource Guide was updated in 2024 to align with recommendations by the International Conference on Concussion in Sport (Patricios, 2023).
+The Concussion Management Resource Guide was updated to align with recommendations by the International Conference on Concussion in Sport (Patricios, 2023).
+Read the Priority Notice that was sent to schools regarding the updated policy and resources.

 - For individuals over age 13, the SCAT6 may be used as a baseline assessment or post-injury assessment within 3 days of injury.